elibk91/JPEG-exif-data-to-csv-kml/README.md

-Contains an exe that can be run that features a command line program that prompts the user for a directory of jpegs, and then exports them to google earth kml using their lat/long and exports the exif data into a csv table.
+Contains an exe that can be run that features a command line program that prompts the user for a directory of jpegs, and then exports them to google earth kml using their lat/long and exports the exif data into a csv file.

 Project is written in C++ and utilizes the std::filesystem, which compiles with C++14 and up. http://en.cppreference.com/w/cpp/experimental/fs/directory_iterator